 Choosing the right size dehumidifier depends on how much moisture is in the air, not just the size of the room.

 A unit that is too small will run constantly and still struggle.
-A unit that is slightly oversized usually performs better and lasts longer.
+A slightly oversized unit usually performs better and lasts longer.

-Dehumidifier sizing is about moisture load, not just square footage.
+Dehumidifier sizing is about moisture load, not square footage alone.

-If you have not confirmed that excess moisture is actually the problem in your home, start with our overview of common wet-house humidity problems.
+If you have not confirmed that excess moisture is actually the problem, start with our overview of common wet-house humidity problems.

 What Does the Number on a Dehumidifier Mean?